-Section 6.10.1(e) Annual Review.
+Section 6.10.1(e) Annual Review and Online Dashboard.

-Each department will undergo an annual review to evaluate expenses, performance and frequency of service delivery to Limited English Proficient residents and residents with disabilities.
-In addition to this review, there will be a survey for all residents of Boston on the City of Boston website in the top ten languages where constituents can rate and review their interactions with city departments.
-This review will be conducted by the OLCA and will be released to the public along with the results of the online survey.
-The OLCA shall submit a report to the Clerk of the City evaluating the results of the review.
+- (a) Annual Review.
+Each department will undergo an annual review to evaluate expenses, performance and frequency of service delivery to persons who speak languages other than English and residents with disabilities.
+In addition to this review, there will be a survey for all residents of Boston on the City of Boston website in the languages spoken by 5% or 1000 persons, whichever is fewer, where constituents can rate and review their interactions with city departments. - (b) Online Dashboard.
+The OLCA shall create an online dashboard, accessible to people in languages spoken by 5% or 1000 persons, whichever is fewer, which shall publish the results of the annual survey as well as the departmental review.
+Each public facing department shall track usage and requests for translation, interpretation and assistive technology.
+Every public facing department shall share their usage and request data with the OLCA in order to assess any changing language needs.
+Usage and request data shall also be published on the online dashboard.
+At the end of every calendar year, The OLCA shall submit a report to the Clerk of the City evaluating the results of the review.
 The City Clerk shall forward the report to the Mayor of the City of Boston and shall docket the report and include the docket on the agenda of the next-occurring meeting of the Boston City Council.